NamanG27/Resume/README.md

 # Resume
-This include my Resume for persual.
+This include my Resume for perusal.